"Hyperbolic Discounting with Random Gratification" (With Liyan Shi)

 "Dynamic bargaining over redistribution in legislatures") (With Alessandro Riboni)

 Abstract: In modern democracies, public policies are negotiated among elected policymakers.
 Yet, most macroeconomic models abstract from post-election negotiation.
 In order to understand the determinants of redistribution, this paper studies legislative bargaining in a growth model where individuals are heterogeneous in their initial capital.
 Legislators with time-inconsistent preferences negotiate over a linear capital tax.
 As often the case in actual budget negotiations, we assume that the default option in every legislative session coincides with the previous period's tax.
 The endogeneity of the status quo forces policymakers to internalize how current decisions affect their bargaining power in future sessions.
 This channel has far-reaching implications on equilibrium tax levels and on how taxes vary with the institutional environment.
 On average we obtain capital taxes between 12% and 55%, depending on the distribution of legislators' wealth and on the specifics of the institutions.
-Finally, we show that political growth cycles arise: decades with low taxes and growing capital are followed by decades with high taxes and decreasing capital (and vice versa).
+Finally, we show that political growth cycles arise: decades with low taxes and growing capital are followed by decades with high taxes and decreasing capital (and vice versa)."Limits to stability"

 (With Guillermo Ordonez)

-"Optimal COVID-19 Quarantine and Testing Policies" Economic Journal, conditionally accepted.
+"Optimal COVID-19 Quarantine and Testing Policies" The Economic Journal, vol. 132(647), pages 2534-2562.
+October 2022.
 (With Liyan Shi).
-Download
+Download.

-"Saving Rates and Savings Ratios" Review of Economics Dynamics, forthcoming (With Guillermo Ordoñez).
+"Saving Rates and Savings Ratios" Review of Economics Dynamics, vol. 46, pages 365-381, October 2022 (With Guillermo Ordoñez).
 Download.

 "Do Non-Exporters Lose from Lower Trade Costs?"
 Review of International Economics.
-Volume29, Issue5, November 2021, Pages 1161-1185.
+Volume 29, Issue 5, November 2021, Pages 1161-1185.
 (With Loris Rubini).
 Download.

 "Fiscal Rules as Bargaining Chips."
 Review of Economic Studies.
 Volume 88, Issue 5, October 2021, Pages 2439–2478. (with Alessandro Riboni).
 Download.
 Download Appendix.

 "Cooperatives vs Traditional Banks: The Impact of Interbank Market Exclusion."
 CEPAL Review.
-Accepted (With Raphael Bergoeing)
+N. 138, Pages 208-22 December 2022.
+(With Raphael Bergoeing)

 "Macro-Prudential Taxation in Good Times."
 Journal of International Economics.
 Volume 121 (C), November 2019.
 (With Jean Flemming and Jean-Paul L'Huillier).
 Download.
 Previously circulated as "News and Macroprudential Policy"